PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 Finally, the target app must be integrated with Pipedream.
 You can explore all apps supported by Pipedream in the [marketplace](https://pipedream.com/explore).
 If your app is not listed, please [reach out](https://pipedream.com/community/c/dev/11).

+# Reference Components

+The following components may be used as models for developing compliant sources and actions.

+<u>Sources</u>

+- Webhook Source
+- Polling Source
+- Webhook + Polling Source

+<u>Actions</u>

+*Coming soon*

 # Guidelines & Patterns

 ## General